nsnarender5511/go-opentelemety-implemetation/docs/monitoring/Key_Metrics.md

 **Initialization:**
 *   Metric instruments (`operationsTotal`, `durationMillis`, `errorsTotal`) are created in the `common/telemetry/metric/metric.go` package `init()` function.
-*   The global `MeterProvider` configured in [Telemetry Setup](./Telemetry%20Setup.md) makes these metrics available for recording.
+*   The global `MeterProvider` configured in ./Telemetry_Setup.md makes these metrics available for recording.

 ---